-Local governments have direct control or strong influence on most of the state's greenhouse gas (GHG) emission sources (including buildings, transportation, land use and community services), so local action is critical to reducing heat-trapping emissions.
+Local governments have either direct control or a strong influence on most of the state's greenhouse gas (GHG) emission sources (including buildings, transportation, land use and community services), so local action is critical to reducing heat-trapping emissions.
 Cities, towns, villages and counties also are best able to assess their own vulnerability to a changing climate, and to initiate adaptation measures when changes cannot be avoided.

 Joining Climate Smart Communities

 Any New York town, city, village or county can join Climate Smart Communities, without cost.
 To join:

 Adopt the Climate Smart Communities Pledge.
 Formally adopting the Climate Smart Communities Pledge as a municipal resolution initiates a community's commitment to GHG emission reduction and climate adaptation.
 Use the Model Resolution as a template.
 The Climate Smart Communities Pledge includes all the elements of a successful local climate program.
 By reducing GHG emissions and preparing for a changing climate, local climate programs protect public health and safety, and support a secure economic future.
 Local legislative bodies must adopt a resolution that includes all ten pledge elements, but they can add their own legislative findings or pledge elements, if desired.